Structural Interventions in Networks: Interventions in alternative network models

 where $\mathbf{b}\left( \mathbf{G},\boldsymbol{\theta },\frac{\delta }{ 1+\beta }\right) =\left( \mathbf{I}-\frac{\delta }{1+\beta }\mathbf{G} \right) ^{-1}\boldsymbol{\theta }$.
 That is, the equilibrium profile is the weighted sum of two Katz-Bonacich centralities.

 \item \textbf{(Direct complements and indirect substitutes)}

-\cite{CURRARINI201740} introduce a linear quadratic network games in which each agent faces peer effects from the distance-one neighbors but also exhibits local congestion effects from distance-two neighbors.
+\cite{CURRARINI201740} introduce a linear quadratic network game in which each agent faces peer effects from distance-one neighbors but also exhibits local congestion effects from distance-two neighbors.
 Specifically, the payoff of individual $i$ is given by

 where the last term $-\gamma \Sigma _{k=1}^{n}g_{ik}^{\left[ 2\right] }a_{i}a_{k}>0$ is new compared with \cite{Ballester2006} and captures the strategic substitution effect between players at distance-two in the network.
 Note that $\gamma\geq 0$ and $g_{ik}^{\left[ 2\right] }$ is the $ik$ -th element of matrix $\mathbf{G}^{2}$.
 Under some regularity assumptions on $\delta $ and $\gamma $, \cite{CURRARINI201740} show that the unique equilibrium equals